JaneliaSciComp/SongExplorer/README.md

 must be separately installed on both computers, and you'll need to do all of the compute jobs remotely.

-Lastly, update "configuration.pysh" with the specification of the server.
+Lastly, update "configuration.pysh" with the IP address of the server.
 As when doing compute locally, DeepSong uses a job scheduler on the server to manage resources.
-The per-task resources used are the same as specified for the local machine in `<task>_local_resources_{gpu,cpu}`.
+The per-task resources used are the same as specified for the local machine in `<task>_{gpu,cpu}_{ncpu_cores,ngpu_cards,ngigabytes_memory}`.

-    $ grep -A5 \'server configuration.pysh
+    $ grep -A1 \'server configuration.pysh
-    # specs of the 'server' computer
+    # URL of the 'server' computer
     server_ipaddr="c03u14"
-    server_ncpu_cores=24
-    server_ngpu_cards=4
-    server_ngigabytes_memory=256

 ### An On-Premise Cluster ###